mulesoft-assets/template-sap2sfdc-customer-migration/README.md

 3. Partner port
 Partner port needs to be defined type of Idoc of SAP release 4.x as its version.
 As RFC destination same RFC destination created earlier is used.

-4. Partner profile
-Partner profile needs to be customized type of logical system as partner type.
-Outbound parameter of message type MATMAS is defined in the partner profile.
-As receiver port an RFC destination created earlier is used.
-Idoc Type MATMAS01 is defined.

 ## Salesforce Considerations <a name="salesforceconsiderations"/>